Laundry detergents

 We wash specially stained fabric swatches in our lab.
 These swatches are used by detergent companies and consumer organisations worldwide.

 One swatch is stained with nut oil, milk and a colour pigment.
 This swatch is used to measure performance on “everyday grime”.
-The other swatches test a detergent’s cleaning ability on nine common stains: collar and cuff grime, grass/mud, olive oil, make-up, chocolate ice cream, baby food, tomato, engine oil and blood.
+The other swatches test a detergent’s cleaning ability on nine common stains: perspiration, grass/mud, olive oil, make-up, chocolate ice cream, baby food, tomato, engine oil and blood.

 We measure the recommended amount of detergent for a normally soiled load and used this to wash test loads at 20⁰C, the most common wash temperature.
 Each load contains two swatches of each stain and each detergent is tested twice.